-The following exercises are meant to be performed consecutively.
-Perform each of the exercises for the recommended time or number of repetitions with 30 seconds of rest between exercises.
+The following exercises are meant to be performed as a circuit.
+Perform each of the daily exercises for the recommended time or number of repetitions with 30 seconds of rest between exercises.
+At the end of the circuit, rest for two minutes then repeat the circuit.

-To meet your current level of fitness, you can increase or decrease the number of repetitions; and increase or decrease the resting period between exercises.
+To meet your current level of fitness, you can increase or decrease the number of repetitions; increase or decrease the number of times you complete the circuit; and increase or decrease the resting period between exercises and between circuits.